ElektraInitiative/libelektra/doc/decisions/arbitrary_metadata.md

 all the metadata as specified in [METADATA.ini](/doc/METADATA.ini).
 Most file formats do not have support for that.

-If metadata is merged from different sources, metadata from spec might end up somewhere else.
+If metadata is merged from different namespaces, e.g., `spec:` and `user:`, metadata from one namespace might end up in keys of other namespaces, e.g., metadata from `spec:` might end up in `user:`.

 ## Constraints